 Honestly, I’ve never heard of this store before and was a bit sceptical it might be some type of scam or virus, good news!
 It’s not either of those!

-You can find really quality stuff there, and they also give that money to charity I’m pretty sure.

-It’s cheap, good for the environment, helps poor people all around the world, I’m sure you’d like it.
+You can find high quality stuff there, and they also give that money to charity I’m pretty sure.Moreover it’s cheap, good for the environment, helps poor people all around the world, I’m sure you’d like it.

 I found a really cool, light orange, cotton scarf for only 15.66 pounds!
 It also has tassels and looks really pretty but I don’t really know if that’s your style.

 I did buy a men’s hoodie in a different shop.
 It’s eggshell coloured, fairly big because it’s for 16-year-old boys, but I liked it because of how big it is and how comfy it must be.
 It’s also made out of cotton I think, and it only costs a pound more than the scarf.
-Though I had to pay for it myself because the voucher doesn’t work on the shop, I don’t think.
+Though I had to pay for it myself because the voucher wasn’t accepted .

 Anyway, I’m sure you can find some really awesome stuff on one or both sites!